Play Around in Prompt Hardening

 • Assign severity levels to classify identified risks.

-The YAML-based configuration enables iterative testing without redeploying AI agents, which helps maintain rapid feedback during security validation.
+The YAML-based configuration enables iterative probing without redeploying AI agents, which helps maintain rapid feedback during security validation.

-The Playground provides an interactive environment for executing prompt hardening tests against AI agents.
+The Playground provides an interactive environment for executing prompt hardening probes against AI agents.

 You can access the Playground using the following navigation path: